-We are are happy to accept applicants with a wide variety of academic qualifications.
+We are happy to accept applicants with a wide variety of academic qualifications.
 The list below gives details of our normal entry requirements for a range of qualifications.
 Please note that the information given below is for guidance only - each application is considered individually.

 - Useful subjects